 Local (personal, potentially shallow, and subject to change) outlooks on science, technology, growth, and occasionally culture and history.
-I write an essay every Sunday, but whether it can make its way to FWPhys is random.
+I aim to write an essay every week, but whether it can make its way to FWPhys is random.
 Hence the series title.

 Part of me thought it might be fitting to dump the following thought threads out of my brain, where a coarsely implemented make-believe persona of a health counsel suggested it might be for my own benefit.